1918 Influenza Pandemic

 First Nations, Métis, and Inuit and the Spanish Flu

 In this lesson students will create a bio-poem for one of the First Nations, Métis, or Inuit people they meet during this lesson.

 Inuit Communities in Labrador

 Learning about and commemorating the impact of the Spanish influenza on Inuit communities in Labrador, 1918–1920, using primary source photographs and oral histories; creating “living” memorials and monuments using tableaux and other drama strategies.

 The Global Demographic Footprint of the Spanish Flu

-The Spanish flu pandemic of 1918-1919 produced a large global demographic footprint.
-Using the geographic inquiry process, students will research the casualty statistics of theSpanish flu from countries around the world and synthesis them into a map to communicate the pattern of the pandemic.
+The Spanish flu pandemic of 1918/1919 produced a large global demographic footprint.
+Using the geographic inquiry process, students will research the casualty statistics of theSpanish flu from countries around the world and synthesize them into a map to communicate the pattern of the pandemic.